harmonytrevena/Taskwork/README.md

 ## Installation
-DEPLOYING SOON!
-In the meantime, go to [GitHub](https://github.com/jevinkeffers/Taskwork) fork or clone the repo to your local machine.
+Go to [GitHub](https://github.com/jevinkeffers/Taskwork) fork or clone the repo to your local machine.
 In the terminal, navigate to the cloned repo and type <code>npm i</code> to install all required modules.
 Once that has completed, type <code>npm run start</code> or <code>npm run dev</code> to launch the app.
 Following the provided URL to your browser and create an account or sign in as guest to get started.

+Or use it live at [taskwork.io](https://taskwork.io/)!

 ## Credits
 **Project Manager, Frontend Development and Design**